BESPlaybook/BESPlaybook/docs/modern/9-0-overview.md

 | SLA Compliance Rate (% by month)                                                      | Trend Graph |

-**Figure xx.
+**Figure 9.1.
 Proposed Service Desk SLA Metrics (Tier 2 and 3).**

-We recommend the Service Desk tool be configure to provide critical incident management notification and workflows to manage a critical incident; for example, an App release failure into production – an event which disrupts one or more App services.
-We recommend standardizing incident status and reporting mechanisms via a Service Desk tool Dashboard based on the KPIs in Figure xx above.
+We recommend the Service Desk tool be configured to provide critical incident management notification and workflows to manage a critical incident; for example, an App release failure into production – an event which disrupts one or more App services.
+We recommend standardizing incident status and reporting mechanisms via a Service Desk tool Dashboard based on the KPIs in **Figure 9-1**.
 The tool’s Applications Dashboard will enable PMO development and sustainment contractor project teams to manage, monitor, coordinate and communicate status of application performance to PMO stakeholders in a centralized, government-approved format.